Dzerillious/LinqRewrite/README.md

 }
 ```

-* Which is more performant
+* Which is more performant then Items.Sum()

+# Comparison to System.Linq
+* Uses external program for rewriting
+* No allocations for iterators and reduces closures
+* New algorithm for array enlarging
+* Using more information for optimization
+* Some assertions calculated when rewriting
+* More constants calculated when rewriting
+* Do not implement all operators
+* No support for F#
+* Only method LINQ

-## Comparison to LinqOptimizer
+# Comparison to LinqOptimizer
-* Code is optimized at build time (as opposed to run time)
+* Code is optimized at build time (as opposed to run time), so no 30us overhead
 * Uses existing LINQ syntax, no need for `AsQueryExpr().Run()`
 * No allocations for `Expression<>` trees and enumerator boxing
 * Parallel LINQ is not supported (i.e. left intact)
-* Using a lot more information for optimization (For example different collection enumeration for different sources)
+* Using a lot more information for optimization (for example different collection enumeration for different sources)
 * More operators
 * No support for F#

-## Comparsion to old roslyn-linq-rewrite
+# Comparsion to old roslyn-linq-rewrite
 * More operators (Old could rewrite only simple operators)
 * Math optimization (Without optimization of division because of different int and double division)
-* Using a lot more information for optimization (For example different collection enumeration for different sources)
+* Using a lot more information for optimization (for example different collection enumeration for different sources)
 * Using more low end code (Using arrays for enlarging, not List<T>)
 * Working on new project types
+* Simple expressions rewrite
+* Better enlarging algorithm
-* Created over 1000 of tests
+* Created over 145000 of tests

-## Comparsion to LinqFaster
+# Comparsion to LinqFaster
-* Rewriting chained operators
+* Rewriting of chained operators
 * When chaining operators, fewer allocations in rewritten
 * LinqFaster only on arrays
 * LinqFaster implements parallel and SIMD operations
 * LinqFaster not lazily evaluated
+* LinqFaster must change from System.Linq
+* LinqRewriter inlines lambda methods and reduces closures
-* Rewritten linq does not alloc any arrays in Source.Select(x => x + 3).ToArray()
+* LinqRewriter does not allocate any arrays in Source.Select(x => x + 3).Sum()
-* Rewritten linq uses enlarging for filling array of unknown size
+* LinqRewriter uses enlarging for filling array of unknown size